souravbose1991/shiny-home/README.md

-# shinyHome
+# Real Estate Shiny Forecasting
 Real Estate Market Forecasting and Analytics

 ## Introduction
-shinyHome allows the user to explore real estate market statistics and to employ the most acknowledged time series forecasting algorithms to predict home values for up to 10 years, for over 20,000 markets.
+Real Estate Shiny allows the user to explore real estate market statistics and to employ the most acknowledged time series forecasting algorithms to predict home values for up to 10 years, for over 20,000 markets.
 Users will:

 * Explore current and historical median home value data,